List of characters in the Mahabharata: Gandharva Chitrāngada

 Chitrangada was a Gandharva, who was jealous of Shantanu's son Chitrāngada, for sharing a name.
 One day, the Gandharva challenged the prince and killed him.

 Chitrāngada of Kalinga

 Chitrāngada was the king of the Kalinga kingdom.
 In the Shanti Parva of the epic, Narada narrated that Chitrangada's daughter (Bhanumati) with Kaurava Duryodhana.
 After him, Srutayudha became the king of Kalinga as he had no son.
 Possibly, his wife was Chandramudra.

 Chitrāngadā

-Chitrāngadā was the warrior princess of Manipura.
-She was the only heir of king Chitravahana and one of Arjuna's consorts.
-She had a son named Babhruvahana with him.
-Later, Babhruvahana unknowingly killed his father but was revived by Ulupi, Chitrāngadā's friend, and co-wife.

 Chitravahana

-He was the king of Manipura and the father of Chitrangadaa.
+He was the king of Manipura or Manalura and the father of Chitrangadaa.
 He was also the grandfather of Babruvahana.
-His wife was Queen Vasundhara.